example42/psick/docs/tp.md

 Prequesities for the magic to happen:

-  - Puppet 4 is installed locally
+  - Puppet 4 is installed locally.
+To do it from the control repo:

+    bin/puppet_install.sh [redhatX|debian|ubuntu] # WIP on automatic OS detection

-  - This control-repo is provisioned locally (that is it has run r10k to fetch tp and tinydata modules from upstream source)
+  - This control-repo is provisioned locally (that is it has run r10k to fetch tp and tinydata modules from upstream source):

+    bin/puppet_setup.sh

   - There's in tinydata all the needed data to install the application on your OS.

 If this does not work on your system, open a Bug Fix on tinydata, or send your PR with correction.
 The underlying tools to manage everything are there, it's just a matter or prevising the right data for all the different use cases.

-Some possible uses
+Some possible uses:

     # Setup epel (on RHEL systems)
     bin/tp_install.sh epel

-    # Install sysdig (automatically manages dependencies with tp >= version 1.2 and tinydata >= v0.0.14 )
+    # Install sysdig (automatically manages dependencies from other tp apps)
+    # Requires tp version >= 1.2 and tinydata version >= v0.0.14 )
     bin/tp_install.sh sysdig

     # Install puppetserver from Puppet official repos